Harold Castro Player Props: Rockies vs. Red Sox

-The Colorado Rockies, including Harold Castro (.257 slugging percentage in past 10 games, including no homers), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+Harold Castro -- with an on-base percentage of .229 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Boston Red Sox, with Garrett Whitlock on the hill, on June 14 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Red Sox.
+He had a one-hit showing in his last game (1-for-4) against the Red Sox.

 Harold Castro Game Info & Props vs. the Red Sox